New police force in Surrey must avoid VPD, RCMP errors made in Pickton case: Oppal - BC Local News

 Oppal said the “next major milestone is to establish a governing police board.”

-That will be done via provincial legislation, he said, saying he could not give a date for its completion.
+That will be done via provincial legislation, he said, noting he could not give a date for its completion.

 Overall, the boots on the ground deadline for the new Surrey force is April 1, 2021.
 Oppal could not comment on the transition committee’s budget.

-Oppal, who has recommended a regional police force for Metro Vancouver in the past, said Thursday he did not thing a Surrey police force harmed that goal.
+Oppal, who has recommended a regional police force for Metro Vancouver in the past, said Thursday he did not thing a Surrey police force went counter to that goal.

 “This could be the first step in a regional police force,” he said.